nymtech/docs/content/build-peapps/_index.md

 When the peap is initialized, it generates and stores its own public/private keypair locally.
 When the peap starts, it automatically connects to the Nym network and finds out what Nym infrastructure exists.
 It then chooses and connects to a Nym gateway node via websocket.

-All Peaps in the Nym network therefore have an address, in the format `user-public-key@gateway-public-key`.
+All Peaps in the Nym network therefore have an address, in the format `user-identity-key.user-encryption-key@gateway-identity-key`.
+Clients print out their address at startup.

 Our peap knows its own address, because it knows its own public key and the address of its gateway.